Normal processing time

 You have applied online

-However, there are instances in which you do not need to appear in person at SIRI (this applies to EU citizens only):
+However, there are instances in which you do not need to appear in person at SIRI (applies to EU citizens only):

 • You are applying to change the grounds for your residence under EU regulations, e.g. if you have had EU residence as a student and now wish to change the grounds for your residence to EU residence as a family member.